bazmap/AuTOC-for-Reveal.js/readme.md

 ## 🌟 What is AuTOC
 AuTOC stand for "Automatic Table Of Content".
 It creates a dynamic TOC into your Reveal.js presentation.
-It's based on specific elements into the presentation like `h1`, `h2` or `h3` and structured as a menu with clickable elements to jump to a specific part of the presentation.
+It's based on specific elements used into the presentation such as `h1`, `h2` or `h3` and structured as a menu with clickable elements to jump to specific parts.
-Part of the TOC is highlighted to see the progress.
+TOC items are highlighted to see the progress.

 Vertical - boxed layout :